ENERGY STAR® Market Transformation Awards

 Arista Homes Limited is dedicated to providing each of their homeowners with quality, innovative designs, and loyalty to overall customer satisfaction.
 Arista Homes is celebrating 20 years of building quality homes across the Greater Toronto Area.

 Arista Homes has been an active champion of the ENERGY STAR brand since 2008.
-The key to Arista Homes’ success in promoting ENERGY STAR qualified homes is having embraced a corporate philosophy that is predicated on building the best possible homes for their clients and the desire to be environmentally conscious.
+The key to Arista Homes’ success in promoting ENERGY STAR certified homes is having embraced a corporate philosophy that is predicated on building the best possible homes for their clients and the desire to be environmentally conscious.
 This philosophy is carried out through their education process (with sales and technical staff, trades, and homebuyers) which begins early in their design phase as building specifications are established.
 Key construction and sales staff attend training courses, seminars, and design charrettes; clients and homeowners can attend the Arista Academy where the benefits and features of ENERGY STAR homes are communicated.

 This is Arista Homes’ first ENERGY STAR Award.